gkc741/HandwritingGuesser/README.md

 ## For the future i want to

+- [ ] Improve chace locality on backprop using a transposed weigth matrix (collapsed ofc)
 - [ ] Expand to letters aswell using the EMNIST dataset
 - [ ] More layers generalized
 - [ ] Dropout regularization (layer-wise)